fkaduk/kobodeck/README.md

   `KoboReader.sqlite`) to Readeck's annotations API.
 - Sync reading progress (current position) from the Kobo to Readeck, once Readeck exposes a progress field in its API.
-- Preview images are not displayed in EPUBs — this is a Readeck issue and needs to be fixed upstream.
-- Currently fetches epubs, could be kepubs instead
-- add preview pictures
 - heavily missing tests